What to Consider When Adding Trucks to Your Fleet

 If you’re familiar with one type of truck, it’s probably best to stick to what you know best unless you’re considering drastically increasing your fleet operations.
 For example, if you have mostly dry vans in your fleet, adding reefers could increase your costs more than you’re expecting due to higher insurance rates, more repairs, etc. Overall, adding a truck is a great way to boost your profits if you’re able to take on the out-of-pocket costs.

-By adding trucks, you’ll also most likely need to add drivers.
-One of the setbacks may be finding someone to drive the truck, due to the current driver shortage impacting the nation’s supply chain.
-However, if you commit to offering competitive wages and benefits, you should be able to find and keep good drivers.
-You can also specifically look for drivers that fill gaps in your current geographic or time and day availability.
+By adding trucks, you’ll also likely need to add drivers.
+However, finding drivers can be challenging due to the current driver shortage impacting the nation’s supply chain.
+But if you commit to offering competitive wages and benefits, you should be able to find and keep good drivers.
+You can also look for drivers to fill gaps in your current geographic or scheduling availability.

 With more drivers and trucks, you will open yourself up to a wider range of available loads, especially if you find drivers willing to take different routes than you are running currently.
-With more trucks, you are also able to keep running loads even if drivers take time off or trucks need maintenance.
+Plus, you’ll be able to keep running loads when other drivers take time off or trucks need maintenance.

 Time and resources.